 If your parents want to be buried, you need to be able to buy a casket and burial site, as well as undertaker costs.
-You don’t necessarily need a large ceremony for this and so would not have to pay for those costs.
+You don’t necessarily need a large ceremony for this and so, would not have to pay for those costs.

-You would need to discuss this with your parents, to see what they would like you to do when they do pass away.
+You would need to discuss this with your parents to see what they would like you to do when they do pass away.
 Once you have this information, it will be easier to decide how much cover they need in the funeral plan.

-What to Consider and What to Avoid When Looking at Funeral Cover for Senior Parents
+What to Consider and What to Avoid When Looking at Funeral Cover for Pensioners

-Things to consider:
+Things to Consider:

-- The entry age of the policy, if your parents are older than the entry age you won’t be able to cover them with that specific policy.
+- The entry age of the policy: if your parents are older than the entry age you won’t be able to cover them with that specific policy.

-- The type of funeral your parent wants, this would consider things like religious and cultural preferences, as well as personal partiality.
+- The type of funeral your parent wants: this would consider things like religious and cultural preferences, as well as personal partiality.